2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 Finance majors at Seton Hall take out an average of $21,101 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $552, based on a 10-year repayment plan.

-St John’s University - New York ranked #18 on this year’s Most Popular Finance & Financial Management Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Queens, STJ is a private not-for-profit school with a fairly large student population.
+St John’s University - New York did quite well in this year’s ranking of the most popular places for finance and financial management students to get a bachelor’s degree.
+It came in at #18 on the list.
+Located in the large city of Queens, STJ is a private not-for-profit college with a large student population.

 About 25% of the students majoring in finance at the school are women while 75% are male.